United States men's national basketball team: World Cup

-FIBA AmeriCup
+AmeriCup

-Prior to the implementation of a new FIBA competition system in 2017, the U.S. team used different players depending on the circumstances.
+Prior to the implementation of a new FIBA competition system in 2017, the US team used different players depending on the circumstances.
 In 1992, 1999, 2003 and 2007, the Americans sent in NBA players as they needed to qualify for the Olympics.
-In 1989 and 2005, the U.S. also used the tournament for qualification purposes but sent in either college players (in 1989 NBA players weren't allowed) or NBA Development League, CBA and European leagues players (in 2005 the U.S. team didn't need to win gold in order to qualify for the World Championship).
-In 1993, 1997 and 2001, the U.S. team entered the tournament without any specific purpose and was represented by CBA players in 1993 and 1997, and by junior players in 2001.
+In 1989 and 2005, the US also used the tournament for qualification purposes but sent in either college players (in 1989 NBA players weren't allowed) or NBA Development League, CBA and European leagues players (in 2005 the US team didn't need to win gold in order to qualify for the World Championship).
+In 1993, 1997 and 2001, the US team entered the tournament without any specific purpose and was represented by CBA players in 1993 and 1997, and by junior players in 2001.
 In 1980, 1984, 1988, 1995, 2009, 2011, 2013 and 2015, the American team didn't enter the tournament.
-In 2017, the U.S. participated for the first time in ten years with a squad of NBA G League players and American professionals playing in European leagues, winning the gold medal.
+In 2017, the US participated for the first time in ten years with a squad of NBA G League players and American professionals playing in European leagues, winning the gold medal.

+Head-to-head competitive record

+The following tables summarizes the all-time competitive record for the United States men's national basketball team, broken down by confederation.
+Competitive results are inclusive of games in the Olympic Games, FIBA Basketball World Cup, FIBA AmeriCup, and qualifying campaigns for these competitions.
+This record excludes the results of international friendlies or exhibitions, along with minor tournaments such as the Pan American Games, World University Games, and Goodwill Games.
+The United States has played competitive games against 57 current and former national teams, with the latest result, a win, coming against France on August 10, 2024, in the 2024 Olympics.
+The last competitive was a 2025 FIBA AmeriCup qualification matchup against Bahamas on February 23, 2025.